45deg/ocaml-raytracinginoneweekend/README.md

 Re-implementation of Ray Tracing in One Weekend (https://github.com/petershirley/raytracinginoneweekend) in OCaml

-This implementation is quite dumb nd there's a lot of room left for improvement...
+This implementation is quite dumb and there's a lot of room left for improvement...

 ## How to run

 ```
-ocamlopt -o main
+ocamlopt -o main main.ml
 ./main > out.ppm
 ```